rubensinojosa/rubensinojosa/README.md

 ### 👦About me :seedling: :
 - 👋 My name is **Rubens F. Oliveira Inojosa de Andrade**.
 - 📌 I'm from Recife-PE, Brasil, but living in Póvoa de Varzim, Porto, Portugal.
-- 💼 I am currently working as a Front-end Web Developer at [Brave.ag](https://brave.ag/).💎
+- 💼 I am currently working as a Front-end Web Developer in Portugal.
 - 🎓 I'm a Software Engineer graduated at university UNINASSAU, Recife-PE.
 - 🔭 Curiosities: I also have a degree in Law, but my passion for tech speaks louder.